Sonali Diddi

 What outcomes have you seen or do you expect from work at Spur?

 Spur has become a hub for creative problem-solving to the Wicked Problems that our society faces today.
-It serves diverse audiences with equity and inclusion at its core.
-Spur is a transdisciplinary space that brings together people from community, academia, policymakers, students, and other partners to co-create sustainable solutions to society’s complex challenges.
+It is a transdisciplinary space that brings together people from community, academia, policymakers, students, and other partners to co-create sustainable solutions to society’s complex challenges.
 Our project aims to establish a transdisciplinary, multistakeholder, and multi-institutional regional research cluster – Sustainable and Regenerative Fiber Innovation Collaborative to advance Colorado’s fiber industry’s use of regenerative agriculture practices.
 The vision of SRFIC at Spur is to lead the research and engagement efforts focused on building regional and regenerative textile ecosystems contributing to rural economic development.
 With our educational programming, we hope to engage and educate lifelong learners about circular economy related to fibers, textiles, and clothing.
 The hope is to inspire current and future generations to explore the interconnectedness of nature, society, and technology and empower them to be curious and creative problem solvers to the sustainability challenges faced by the global fiber, textiles, and clothing industry.

 What would you like others to know about Spur?